-Richmond Valley Council has a Section 94A Contributions Plan that levies contributions based upon the proposed cost of development.
+Richmond Valley Council has a Section 7.12 Contributions Plan that levies contributions based upon the proposed cost of development.
 However, due to the nature of developments such as mines and extractive industries the levying of contributions based upon cost of development would not yield sufficient finances to effectively meet the increased demand on the road network.
-As such this Plan will be applied in lieu of the Richmond Valley Council Section 94A Contributions Plan 2010 on developments identified by Council as Heavy Haulage developments and ongoing contribution will be based upon haulage loads and travel distance.
+As such this Plan will be applied in lieu of the Richmond Valley Council Section 7.12 Contributions Plan on developments identified by Council as Heavy Haulage developments and ongoing contribution will be based upon haulage loads and travel distance.

+1.1.
 Summary of Works

-The monies collected will fund pavement rehabilitation works within the nominated haulage distance for the developments.
+The monies collected will fund pavement rehabilitation works on roads (including regional roads) within the nominated haulage distance for the development.
 The pavement rehabilitation required as a result of heavy haulage vehicle movements is directly proportionate to the mass of the load transported, the number of vehicle axles, and the volume of material transported.
 All contributions collected under this Plan will be spent on improvements to the haulage routes within the specified travel distance of the development from which it has been collected.